On choosing mixture components via non-local priors: Supplementary results for the applications

-Supplementary Table \ref{tab:resultsmiss} provides more detailed results for the misspecified Normal model (Section \ref{ssec:mispec}).
+Table \ref{tab:resultsmiss} provides more detailed results for the misspecified Normal model (Section \ref{ssec:mispec}).
 It indicates the posterior probability of 11 models with $k=1,...,6$ components, for each $k$, considering either homogeneous ($\Sigma_{j}=\Sigma$) or heterogeneous ($\Sigma_{i}\neq\Sigma_{j}$) covariance matrices.
 The model with highest posterior, BIC and AIC is indicated in bold face.
-Supplementary Table \ref{tab:Faithful} shows analogous results for the Faithful data (Section \ref{ssec:oldfaithful}), Supplementary Table \ref{tab:Iris} for the Iris data (Section \ref{ssec:iris}) and Supplementary Table \ref{tab:Cytometry} for the Cytometry data (Section \ref{ssec:Cytometry}).
+Table \ref{tab:Faithful} shows analogous results for the Faithful data (Section \ref{ssec:oldfaithful}), Table \ref{tab:Iris} for the Iris data (Section \ref{ssec:iris}) and Table \ref{tab:Cytometry} for the Cytometry data (Section \ref{ssec:Cytometry}).

 As an alternative to formal Bayesian model selection suppose one fits a model with a large number of components ($k=6$ in our examples) to successively discard those deemed unnecessary.
 One strategy to discard components is to set a threshold on the estimated $\hat{\bm{\eta}}$, which results in the addition of spurious components.
-An alternative illustrated in Supplementary Tables \ref{tab:many1}-\ref{tab:many2} is to describe the number $m$ of non-empty components (no allocated observations) at each MCMC iteration when obtaining posterior draws from $p^{L}(\boldsymbol{z}, \boldsymbol{\vartheta}|\by,\mathcal{M}_{6})$ and $p(\boldsymbol{z}, \boldsymbol{\vartheta}|\by,\mathcal{M}_{6})$ (respectively).
+An alternative illustrated in Table \ref{tab:many13} and Table \ref{tab:many23} is to describe the number $m=\sum_{j=1}^k \mbox{I}(n_j>0)$ of non-empty components (no allocated observations) at each MCMC iteration when obtaining posterior draws from $p^{L}(\bz, \bvartheta\mid \by,\mathcal{M}_{6})$ and $p(\bz, \bvartheta\mid \by,\mathcal{M}_{6})$ (respectively).
 For instance, for the misspecified model roughly 95\% of the MCMC iterations had 6 components with some allocated observations, and similarly for other data sets, which naively suggest that at least $k=6$ components are needed.
-This is in stark contrast with posterior model probabilities $P(\mathcal{M}_{k}|\by)$ in Supplementary Tables \ref{tab:resultsmiss}-\ref{tab:Cytometry}, which suggest more parsimonious models.
-This difference is explained by the fact that $P(m \mid \by,\mathcal{M}_6)$ reported in Supplementary Tables \ref{tab:many1}-\ref{tab:many2} conditions on the larger model whereas $P(\Mk \mid \by)$ is a formal measure of uncertainty for each of the models under consideration conditional on the observed data.
+This is in stark contrast with posterior model probabilities $P(\mathcal{M}_{k}\mid \by)$ in Tables \ref{tab:resultsmiss}-\ref{tab:Cytometry}, which suggest more parsimonious models.
+This difference is explained by the fact that $P(m \mid \by,\mathcal{M}_6)$ reported in Table \ref{tab:many13} and Table \ref{tab:many23} conditions on the larger model whereas $P(\Mk \mid \by)$ is a formal measure of uncertainty for each of the models under consideration conditional on the observed data.